jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-site.md

 ### What was I thinking?

-By carefully selecting and combining these technologies and methods, I've created a blog that is fast, scalable, and easy to maintain.
-This tech stack provides a solid foundation for future growth and allows me to focus on creating high-quality content.
+By combining these complementary technologies and methods, I have a publishing platform that is cheap, scalable, and easy to maintain.
+This tech stack provides a solid foundation for future growth and allows me to focus on creating useful content.